Heiner1/AAPS-Wiki-en/Accu-Chek-Combo-Pump.md

   plugin from interfering with ruffy during the pairing process.
 - Follow the link http://ruffy.AndroidAPS.org and clone ruffy via git.
-Use the same branch as you use for AndroidAPS, currently there is only the `combo` branch. if you you want to help test the in-development version.
+Use the same branch as you use for AndroidAPS, currently there is only the `combo` branch.
 - Pair the pump using ruffy.
 If it doesn't work after multiple attempts, switch to the `pairing` branch, pair the pump and then switch back the original branch.
   If the pump is already paired and can be controlled via ruffy, installing the `master` branch is sufficient.